619: Hollowed Out Edition

 The Soka Gaikai International's Florida Nature and Culture Retreat is a 118-acre property that a Japanese cult uses for meditation retreats.

-Classified as such by most of the countries that have official classifications for that.
+And I do mean cult, Orlando Bloom, classified as such by most of the countries that have official classifications for that.
+But a planned conservation project by the U.S.

 Army Corps of Engineers is threatening the tranquility of the location, so they're suing.
+And I'm sympathetic to that, right?

-If I was a cult and I had a nature retreat that was beautiful and tranquil and the government came along and they wanted to put a seven-story pump house nearby, I would be upset too.
+If I was a cult and I had a nature retreat that was beautiful and tranquil, and the government came along and they wanted to put a seven-story pump house nearby, I would be upset too.

-But ultimately, balancing the needs of private landowners and the needs for, you know, Everglades conservation, that's kind of why we have a government at all.
+I might even sue them.
+But ultimately, balancing the needs of private landowners and the needs for you know Everglades conservation-that's kind of why we have a government at all.

 And claiming extra rights because your tranquility is religious in nature and therefore superior to the tranquility of, say, a secular retreat in the same location.

+Well, that's exactly why we have secular watchdogs.
 Okay, the pump house is a giant robotic hand clapping by itself.

 There, fix it.

 Okay, but guys, haven't they been punished enough that their retreat is in Florida?
+Right?
+Like, that seems like a sufficient punishment, doesn't it, really?

+North Florida, no less.
 But let me give you an example of the kind of special treatment they're asking for.

 This is from the lawsuit.

-continuing aiming to harmonize oneself with one's environment, including the natural environment, and awaken awaken to the inseparability of life and the environment are core tenets of Nichiren Buddhism.
+Quote, the recitation of mantras in parentheses, prayers, so you got to take it very seriously, continuing, aiming to harmonize oneself with one's environment, including the natural environment, and awaken to the inseparability of life and the environment are core tenets of Nichiren Buddhism.

-Naturally, such tenets or practices make a peaceful environment a priority for our organization.
+Naturally, such tenets and practices make a peaceful environment a priority for our organization, end quote.
+So they don't just need peace and quiet.

 They need peace and quiet for their magic to work, people.
+All right, Chaz Stevens, you are up.

-And I'm pretty sure the magic of your church of Satanology and perpetual soiree doesn't work without a good deal of sweaty army engineers doing it.
+And I'm pretty sure the magic of your church of Satanology and perpetual soiree doesn't work without a good deal of sweaty army engineers doing you need a pump house.
+You gotta have a pump house.

 Every time we touch, playing at full volume.
+I've heard that.

+I've heard that.
 Well, look, honestly, I almost scrapped it.

 I got like three quarters of the way through this story, and I almost scrapped it because it's so easy to sympathize with the Buddhist cult here, right?